-Priest Ranch Wines has a tasting room in Yountville, but the vineyards are located on the eastern reaches of the Napa Valley, in the little known Elder Valley, bordering the Chiles Valley AVA.
-The vineyards are part of the larger Somerston Estate.
+Priest Ranch has a tasting room in Yountville, but the vineyards are located on the eastern reaches of Napa Valley, part of the Somerston Estate in Elder Valley.

 We opened this visually beautiful wine on Easter – it seemed fitting not only in name, but in it’s beauty as well.
 The gorgeous color brought a smile to our sad faces, as we celebrated Easter while under shelter in place orders.

 The wine is not named in honor of clergy, but rather James Joshua Priest, a Gold Rush pioneer, who bought the land in 1869.
 It was purchased by Somerston Estate in 2004, and Priest Ranch Wine was born.